10 April 2009

 European Physiology Modules and NeuroSpat experiment

-NeuroSpat, the first experiment to use the European Physiology Modules facility will take place when the next European astronaut arrives on the Station.
-This will be Belgian ESA astronaut Frank De Winne.
+NeuroSpat will be the first experiment to make full use the European Physiology Modules facility.
+This will take place when the next European astronaut arrives on the Station.
+This will be Belgian ESA astronaut Frank De Winne at the end of May this year.
 De Winne will be a subject in the NeuroSpat experiment as will Canadian Space Agency astronaut and fellow Expedition crew member Bob Thirsk.
 The two astronauts will assist each other with experiment procedures.
 NeuroSpat will investigate the ways in which crew members’ three-dimensional perception is affected by long-duration stays in weightlessness.
 NeuroSpat will also serve an experiment from the European Commission within the SURE project.

-The next experiment run is still planned during the ongoing Increment 18 after the Shuttle flight 15A.
+The first session of the experiment for Expedition 19 Flight Engineer Mike Barratt is currently planned for 20 April.
 This human physiology study investigates the effects of weightlessness on the mental representation of visual information during and after spaceflight.
 Accurate perception is a prerequisite for spatial orientation and reliable performance of tasks in space.
 The experiment has different elements including investigations of perception of depth and distance carried out using a virtual reality headset and standard psychophysics tests.

 Flywheel Exercise Device

-The Flywheel Exercise Device will be removed from its on-orbit storage location in the European Transport Carrier of the Columbus Laboratory for deployment and first functional checkout during the ongoing Increment 18 after Shuttle flight 15A in February 2009.
-It was launched to the ISS in order to become an advanced exercise device for ISS astronauts and serving human physiology investigations in the area of advanced crew countermeasures.
+The Flywheel Exercise Device will be removed from its on-orbit storage location in the European Transport Carrier rack of the Columbus Laboratory for deployment and first functional checkout tentatively during Increment 19.
+The Flywheel Exercise Device was launched to the ISS with Columbus in order to become an advanced exercise device for ISS astronauts and serving human physiology investigations in the area of advanced crew countermeasures.

 Pulmonary Function System in Human Research Facility 2